Skip to product information

 Variety Info: Golden-yellow, rose, maroon, salmon-pink, scarlet, and white 2"–4" peony-shaped, double flowers.

-Attributes: Fairly Drought Tolerant, Edible Flower
+Attributes: Drought Tolerant, Edible Flower

 Sowing Info